sylvaincodes/fractal/README.md

 - Experience with server-side rendering (SSR), static site generation (SSG), client-side rendering, etc.;

-- Experience with RESTful APIs and efficient methods of requesting data from backend services such as SWR etc...;
+- Experience with RESTful APIs and efficient methods of requesting data from backend servicesetc...;

 - Experience with CSS Framework  (Tailwindcss) and the principles of responsive web design;